nwaldispuehl/interval-music-compositor/en/instructions.markdown

 ## Usage

 1. Start the **Interval Music Compositor** by double-clicking it
-1. (If necessary, follow the instructions for installing the Java Runtime Environment >= version 8)
+1. (If necessary, follow the instructions for installing the Java Runtime Environment >= version 8 update 60)
 1. Drag all the audio files you'd like to have processed from your desktop or a folder into the music track list.
-Note that this is only possible for the supported audio file types MP3, OGG, FLAC and WAV.
+Alternatively use the menu ('File' -> 'Add ...') or the '+' button.
+Note that this is only possible for the supported audio file types.
 1. If you want a track being played during breaks, drag one into the break track list
 1. Wait until all tracks have been imported properly.
 This is indicated by a blue icon in front of each track
 1. If you're not sure about the speed (bpm) of a track, determine it manually by right-clicking on the track and choosing 'Change BPM...'